 Virginia residents who get their loans through an FHA program or through a Veterans Affairs program are eligible for a wide variety of additional assistance.
 Virginians get an added boost through the Virginia Housing Development Agency’s CCA grant programs.
 The closing cost assistance that they offer to people who move to a rural area or through the VA can make all the difference to breaking down hurdles to homeownership.

 If you’ve tried every avenue and negotiated your sellers down to the very bottom dollar they’ll accept, you need to work with an agent to help you find other ways.
-Thankfully, by working with a Clever Partner Agent, you can qualify for a $1,000 rebate just for closing with them.
-This home buyer rebate doesn’t require any negotiating and will come in handy when it comes time to close on your home.
+Thankfully, by working with a Clever Partner Agent, you might qualify for Clever Cash Back.
+We pay eligible buyers 0.5% of their purchase price back after closing on a home over $150,000.